twilio-labs/call-gpt/README.md

-# Generative AI Phone Calling
+# Call GPT: Generative AI Phone Calling

 Generative AI is producing a bunch of fun new models for us devs to poke at.
 Did you know you can use these over the phone?